XOP/css-codeguide/src/md/comments.md

 Common rules for structural comments:
 - Respect _level order_ - Level 2 should be placed only inside Level 1, Level 4 only inside Level 3 etc.
-- Nesting is prohibited, that means each new comment block organizes a "caret return" (this will be demonstrated later)
+- Indentation is prohibited, that means each new comment block organizes a "caret return" (this will be demonstrated later)

-Use 2 whitespaces between level 1 blocks and 1 whitespace between anothers.
+To improve readability use 2 whitespaces between level 1 and level 2 blocks.
+Use 1 whitespace between all others.
+Again, it's only a recommendation.
+Stick with what works best for you.

 ```css
 /* Module